NicFragale/NetFoundry/Utilities/OpenZITI-OWRT/README.md

 curl -fsSL https://owrtinstaller.fragale.us | bash
 ```

 > HINT: The utility will setup the runtime if spaces allows, however, if less than 7MB is available to install, it will attempt to run DYNAMICALLY.
 In this mode of operation, all services are created to launch the runtime, except the runtime itself it will be downloaded at boottime - every time.
-This allows a limited space device to run OpenZITI even when space is limited.
+This allows a limited space device to run OpenZiti even when space is limited.
 Ideally, the download location is within a private LAN (NOT INTERNET), uses HTTPS as the protocol, and is located on a server that you control for security reasons.
 Note that in this mode you MUST specify the compressed file name (format as above) AND URL where it can be obtained or this operation will fail.

 [PS-shield]: https://img.shields.io/badge/Code%20Basis-Linux%20BASH-blue.svg